-New technology from The School of Biomedical Engineering & Imaging Sciences at King’s College London provides surgeons with greater visibility and accuracy for procedures
+New technology from the King’s College London School of Biomedical Engineering & Imaging Sciences provides surgeons with greater visibility and accuracy for procedures

 The project is part of the seven-year research grant Guided Instrumentation for Fetal Therapy and Surgery (GIFT-Surg) also in collaboration with UZ Leuven and KU Leuven, which develops new surgical technology aiding in the treatment of congenital problems in the womb such as twin to twin transfusion syndrome and spina bifida.

 With ultrasonic tracking, a miniature fibre-optic ultrasound sensor is integrated within a thin needle to communicate with an external ultrasound imaging probe.